 - Peel off the skin and remove the seeds and their pods.

-Some recipes for jackfruit include:
+Recipes for jackfruit include:

 Jackfruit is a good source of vitamin C, potassium, dietary fiber, and other important vitamins and minerals.